 During withdrawal, take the time to rest, and let your body adjust.
 Do what you need to do to support yourself physically, you need a bit of extra care at this time.
 Read through the suggestions outlined later in this article and plan to incorporate at least a few.
 A little change here and there can make a big difference in the way that your body will cope.

 Also, stay aware that you will undergo mood changes and have patience with yourself if you are not feeling super pleasant all the time.
-You are taking on a big challenge by choosing to quit smoking.
+You are taking on a big challenge by choosing to stop smoking.
 Of course, this does not mean you have an excuse to act in any way you want.
 You must still be mindful of your attitude towards yourself and others.
 So, try your best to manage any mood changes, but at the same time, do not allow feelings of guilt to arise if you are not your perfect self.

 Let friends and family know that you are in a withdrawal period and that you many not be your usual self.
 They should understand and be supportive.